ibm-cloud-docs/openwhisk/services.md

 Bind any {{site.data.keyword.cloud_notm}} service to any action.
 When a service is bound, a new parameter is created on your existing action that contains the service instance credentials.
 {: shortdesc}

 You can bind only one instance of a service at a time and you cannot bind multiple instances of the same service to an action or package.
-You can bind a service to an individual action or you can bind a service to a package and then all actions contained in that package are bound to that service.
+You can bind a service to an individual action or you can bind a service to a package and then all actions that are contained in that package are bound to that service.
 {: note}

 Before you begin, [create an action](/docs/openwhisk?topic=cloud-functions-actions) and [define credentials](/docs/resources?topic=resources-externalapp#externalapp) for the service that you want to bind to the action.